TimBest/search-for-kits/kit-api/README.md

 ## Notes

 - authentication & authorization
-- access to all kits? limit by user_id?
+- access to all kits? limit by customer_id?
+  - only return results when there is a single result?
 - alternate lookup methods? user, date fedex number?
 - sqlite -> postgres
 - DB mgmt: ORM and migrations